andrewrlynch/andrewrlynch.github.io/_posts/2021-10-thoughts-on-fitness-in-karyotype-space.md

 I want to be clear about what I'm trying to produce.
 I want a granular landscape where fitness values are defined for every unique karyotype from haploid to tetraploid presented in an intuitive and useful way.
 ### Permutation through karyotypic space
 My first impressions of fitness landscapes were conceptual.
 Reality struck when I remembered how quickly permutation sets grow.
 Generation of unique karyotypes is simply permutation with repetition.
 Thus, there are 4<sup>23</sup> unique karyotypes between an *n* of 1 and 4.
+That said, let's consider a smaller karyotypic space of, say, 10 chromosomes.
 ~~~
 library(arrangements)
 #Selecting copy numbers 1-4 for k chromosomes
-k <- 12
+k <- 10
 karyos <- as.data.frame(permutations(x=1:4,k=k,replace=T))
 ~~~
 {: .language-r}
 ### Calculating ploidy, aneuploidy, and fitness of each karyotype